NE-/Learning_Notes/Languages/Assembly/General.md

 ### Zero/Direct Page
 - The first 256 bytes of memory (all have `$00` high byte; `$0000` - `$00FF`).
 - Read and write is faster than memory, but slower than registers.
 - We can omit the high `$00` byte when referencing this part of memory.
-This reults in a 1-byte call which is why it's faster to compute!
+This results in a 1-byte call which is why it's faster to compute.
 - AKA the *Direct Page* on systems with a Direct Page Register (D). ***The direct page might not always start on `$00`***

 ## ROM